News / Announcements

 These plastic bags were eaten by those cows as they were grazing for grass at dump sites.
 Several state governments have banned plastic now.

-The waste plastic is normally collected by garbage collectors.
+is normally collected by garbage collectors.
 They collect the plastic waste from homes and offices and sell it to middlemen who sell it to recycling companies.
 An average garbage collector gets only Rs.5 per kilogram.
 But Mr. Khan pays Rs.8 to Rs.12 per kilogram for the plastic waste.

 Nearly 35 tons of plastic waste is generated in Bangalore city alone each day and Mr. Khan is using 4 to 5 tons daily for the roads.